 10. Share Visual Content

-That’s why visual content is a crucial element of any social media marketing strategy.
+Visual content is a crucial element of any social media marketing strategy.
 Instead of telling users about your content, visual content shows them the information.
-And this is perfect for those of us with visual memories because images stick around a lot longer than words.

 When putting your social media marketing plan together, consider the types of visual content you can share to engage your audience, and secure more followers.